The International OCD Foundation Research Grant

 Promoting research into the causes and treatment of OCD and related disorders is a top priority of the International OCD Foundation.
 In 1994 the Foundation launched the Research Grant Award Program.
 Each year, the program funds three to eight research grants ranging between $25K to $50K per project, with a total of $70k to $300k given out annually.
 The Foundation has distributed $2.7 million dollars in research grant funding since the inception of the program.
 Funding for these yearly research awards would not be possible without the generosity of Foundation donors, who designate their gift to the Research Fund.
 One hundred percent of contributions to the Research Fund are used to fund winning projects.

 Post-doctoral fellows are encouraged to apply; however, a letter from their mentor is required at the time of application.

 The Principal Investigator is solely responsible for complying with the requirements stated below.
 Applications not meeting these requirements will not be considered.

-Your proposal is limited to 5 pages, not including references and appendix.
+Your proposal is limited to 5 pages, not including references.
 Please use Arial font, size 11, single-spaced, with 0.7 inch margins.

 Double-spacing is required between paragraphs.
 Each paragraph can be single- spaced, as long as there is double-space between them.

-Please include the proposal, references, and appendix as one PDF when uploading your proposal in the grant website.
+Please include the proposal and references as one PDF when uploading your proposal in the grant website.
 The biosketches will be uploaded separately.